nikrays/zapret2/docs/manual.en.md

 #### standard reconstruct

-Dissect reconstruction options—`reconstruct_opts`.
+Dissect reconstruction options-`reconstruct_opts`.
 Reconstruction is the process of assembling a raw packet from a dissect.

 | Field             | Type   | Description                                                                                       |
 | :---------------- | :----- | :------------------------------------------------------------------------------------------------ |